 As a regional claims supervisor at Farmers Insurance, Dunsan has helped sponsor a couple of families before when his work group decided to participate in the Adopt-A-Family program.
 In 2019, Farmers Insurance adopted 12 families.
 Melissa’s family was one of them.

-Last year, SVdP’s Adopt-A-Family program delivered holiday joy to more than 900 families.
+SVdP’s Adopt-A-Family program delivers holiday joy to more than 900 families every year.
 Because of the unusually tough year it’s been financially for so many, it expects more families than ever to need its help.
 That’s why SVdP is hoping more people will consider participating as a sponsor in the program this year.

 Sponsors are asked to buy and wrap two new presents (toy and clothing) for each child under 16, and one present each for older siblings, parents and grandparents living in the same household.
-In lieu of supplying the ingredients for a holiday meal this year, sponsors will provide a gift card to an accessible grocer so each family can purchase their own ingredients for their own special holiday meal.
+The sponsors also provide either a store gift card or all of the uncooked food items required for a complete Christmas dinner for the family.